 Part 2: Q&A with Warren Buffet at Anthony’s Steak House

 Being a professor has a couple of perks.
-You can say what you want without any corporate considerations.
+You can pretty much say what you want, without any corporate considerations.
 You don’t actually work that much.
-You can get away with somewhat unprofessional clothing (and facial hair).
+You can get away with unprofessional clothing (and excessive facial hair).
 And you can meet Warren Buffett.

-In Part 1, I detailed our arrival in Omaha and our visit to the Nebraska Furniture Mart.
-After that, at around 9:45am, we got back on the bus and did a quick five minute drive south to Anthony’s Steak House for the big meeting with Mr. Buffet.
-This was the whole point of our trip so everyone was kind of buzzing at this point.
+In Part 1, I detailed our arrival in Omaha and our morning visit to the Nebraska Furniture Mart.
+After that, at around 9:45am, we got back on the bus and did a quick five minute drive south to Anthony’s Steak House for the big meeting with Buffet.
+This was the whole point of our trip so everyone was buzzing at this point.

 Anthony’s Steak House is in Western Omaha, just off the I80, and next to a couple really big mobile home parks.
 It’s particularly easy to see from the freeway because it has a giant cow on the roof.
-This is particularly effective marketing and is maybe something more restaurants should do?
-KFC could have a massive chicken on the roof?
-Fish restaurants a huge fish?
+This is actually a really effective marketing approach and is maybe something more restaurants should do.
+If KFC had a massive chicken on the roof I would probably pull in.

-On a side note, one of my students (Jonathan Ly) ended up chatting up the owner of Anthony’s steak house on the flight out of Omaha the next day (photo below).
-This is also the same guy who showed up for the day wearing a green suit (and red socks).
-To his credit, he did make it work.
-My students are awesome.
+On a side note, one of my students (Jonathan Ly) ended up chatting up the owner of Anthony’s steak house on the flight out of Omaha the next day.
+My students are awesomely outgoing like that.
+This is also the same guy who showed up for the Buffett event wearing a green suit and red socks.
+And to his credit, he made it work.

-The seven other schools also showed up at this point.
+Ok.
+Back to the story.
+At the steak house, the seven other participating schools also showed up.
 In total, about 160 students descended on the steak house for the Q&A. We sat at 8 long tables in the main banquet room, with one school per table.
 There was a stool and a microphone placed conspicuously at the front.

 As Warren tends to get asked the same questions over and over, you can find his answers to many questions online.
-The best complete summary I know of is at buffettfaq.com.
+The best complete summary I know of is at www.buffettfaq.com.